7 Totally Free Tooth Brushing Charts

 This would be great if starting the chart on a day aside from Sunday or if it is hard to stay accountable and mark your child’s chart off every day.
 This way they aren’t leaving blank teeth or spaces if they forget to mark it off.
 These tooth brushing charts work great with an incentive once the chart is filled up completely.

 They would also make great toothbrushing charts for the classroom.
 Send the toothbrushing chart home with students during Dental health week.
-Have them log each day they brush their teeth and bring it back to school for a toothbrush surprise (contact local dentist’s office to see if they will donate brushes or contact Colgate as they have great school programs.
+Have them log each day they brush their teeth and bring it back to school for a toothbrush surprise (contact your local dentist’s office to see if they will donate brushes or contact Colgate as they have great school programs.

-Tooth Brushing Chart PDF Templates
+Real Life Classroom Tooth Brushing Chart Example

-For additional tips to helping your child with daily routines and personal self-care check out these potty reward charts and these daily routine charts for toddlers, preschoolers, and up.
+*For additional tips to helping your child with daily routines and personal self-care check out these potty reward charts and these daily routine charts for toddlers, preschoolers, and up.
+You can also check out these behavior charts for more help learning and listening.